ThimbleFire/godot-loot-roll-prototype/README.md

 |9|	1|	3|	12.0|	1|
 |10|1|	4|	12.0|	1|

-For each item in the table being iterated, we get the item name.
+For each item in the table being iterated, we get the item name.<br>
 `database.query_with_bindings("SELECT name FROM Items WHERE id = ?", [item["item_id"]])`

 **Items**